AI Transformation

 The CFO leaned forward.
 "Where is that number coming from?"

 Not hostile.
 Just doing her job.
-A $25K audit engagement earns that question.

 She nodded.
 The conversation shifted from "I don't believe this" to "what do we do about it?"

-Two weeks later, they signed the implementation engagement.
 That moment captures the entire argument for evidence-based AI audit findings.
 Not because the number was right (it was), but because the trail behind it made it impossible to dismiss.
+A lot of AI tools cite sources.
+Citing one source is not the same as synthesizing three.
+The difference is what separates a deliverable that earns the next engagement from one that gets filed away.

 Every audit deliverable faces the same test.
-A stakeholder opens it, finds a number or a recommendation they didn't expect, and asks: "Where did this come from?"
+A stakeholder opens it, finds a number or recommendation they didn't expect, and asks: "Where did this come from?"

 That question determines everything.
 Whether the engagement ends with an implementation agreement or a polite thank-you email.
 Whether the client refers you to their network or quietly files your report in a folder they'll never open again.

 A finding that can't be traced to a source doesn't survive the second read.
-Referral-worthy deliverables don't come from generic prompts.
-They come from evidence that ties back to the client's own reality.

 Here's the conversation that keeps coming up with every consultant who uses AI in their practice.